haowei99/GPA-Calculator/README.md

 # Waterloo Double Degree GPA Calculator 2018

+# Source File
+The code is written in Java and XML.
+The source code can be foud in the "main" folder

 # Inspiration
 The Double Degree students have trouble managing the different mark conversions and grading systems between the two universities.
 This application was created just to make a common grading ground using the 4.0 calculations for students.
 The application relieves the burden of looking up conversions each time and making it overall more convenient to know their marks.